markosavic993/book-recommender-clojure/resources/docs/README.md

 ### Vector Space Model

 In order to compute the similarities, [VSM (Vector Space Model)](https://en.wikipedia.org/wiki/Vector_space_model) is implemented.
 In VSM non-binary weights are assigned to index terms in queries and in documents (represented as sets of terms), and are used to compute the degree of similarity between each document in the collection and the query.
-[1]

 Book attributes that are used as a base for recommendation are:
-* author_name - name of a book's author,
+* author_name -> name of a book's author,
-* genre - a genre of a book,
+* genre -> a genre of a book,
-* author_movement - the literary movement of a book's author.
+* author_movement -> the literary movement of a book's author.

 So, the goal is to create a vector of values for the listed attributes for every book and calculate its similarity score with vectors of all other books in the dataset.

 To increase precision, it's recommended to use TFIDF values for creating vectors.
-TF(term-frequency) is a measure of how many times the terms present in vocabulary E(*t*) are present in the documents, we define the term-frequency as a couting function [4]:
+TF(term-frequency) is a measure of how many times the terms present in vocabulary E(*t*) are present in the documents, we define the term-frequency as a couting function:

 ![tf](http://s0.wp.com/latex.php?latex=+++%5Cmathrm%7Btf%7D%28t%2Cd%29+%3D+%5Csum%5Climits_%7Bx%5Cin+d%7D+%5Cmathrm%7Bfr%7D%28x%2C+t%29+++&bg=ffffff&fg=000000&s=0)